LumoSQL/lumosql/doc/lumo-benchmark-filter.md

 * `-fields` `FIELD[,FIELD]...` - change the fields printed by `-list`, default is `RUN_ID,TARGET,DATE,TIME,DURATION`; see below for the possible values
 * `-summary`  - display a summary of each test in each selected run; this only works if the selected runs have the same tests; cannot be combined with `-details`; this is the default if there are some selection options
+* `-quick` - similar to summary, but omits the initial test description and just shows the columns of timings: the column headers show the sqlite/backend combination
 * `-details`  - display full details for each test in each selected run including all the information in the database; cannot be combined with `-summary`
 * `-export` `FILE`  - write the selected runs to `FILE` in a text format, useful for example to send the run information by email
 * `-copy` `DATABASE`  - copies all information about the selected runs to `DATABASE`;